plumbis/upbound-demos/argocd/argocd-apps.md

 </details>

 ## Configure Upbound Cloud
+**Tasks:**
+1. Generate a kubeconfig file.
+2. Enable the Upbound providers.
+3. Generate a Kubernetes secret object with your AWS credentials.

 ### Generate a kubeconfig file
 Generate a *kubeconfig* file with the settings for your Upbound Cloud control plane.
 This simplifies the `kubectl` command settings for the rest of this demo.